 This is shown below using the MQTT-SN client tools

 This mode of publish is ideal for simple sensors.

 MQTT-SN clients have the ability to discover brokers/gateways.

 There are two mechanisms used:

 - Advertising by a broker or Gateway

 Currently there is no standardized multicast packet address.

-The broker of gateway advertising on a multicast address.
+The broker of gateway advertises on a multicast address.